Format for High Skim Value

 In business documents, you often will see paragraphs with extra blank (white) space in between.
 Formatting paragraphs in this way makes documents much easier to read and skim than if they were spaced the same way—either single-spaced or double-spaced throughout.
 That is because the white space helps to visually “separate” paragraphs from one another.

 You may want to check your computer settings.
 Some software programs now default to multiple-line spacing and automatically add extra space between lines.
 This default is problematic because too much line spacing can also make your documents harder to read.
-We recommend resetting your defaults to single space with no automatic extra spacing before and/or after paragraphs.
+We recommend resetting your defaults to single-space with no automatic extra spacing before and/or after paragraphs.

 Text Justification